peterjc/thapbi-pict/docs/custom_database/build_db.rst

-We have provided file ``Redekar_et_al_2019_sup_table_3.fasta`` which contains primer trimmed versions of the full sequences of each accession, plus the species name as given in Redekar *et al.* 2019 Supplementary Table 3.
-This ought to be very close to the trimmed sequences used in their database.
+We have provided file ``Redekar_et_al_2019_sup_table_3.fasta`` which contains primer trimmed versions of the full sequences of each accession, plus the species name from ``Redekar_et_al_2019_sup_table_3.tsv`` which was based on those given in Redekar *et al.* 2019 Supplementary Table 3 but with some light curation to better match the NCBI usage.

+The sequencing trimming ought to be very close to that used in the Redekar *et al.* 2019 paper's database.
 This was constructed with a short Python script parsing the information in ``Redekar_et_al_2019_sup_table_3.tsv`` and the downloaded full sequences.
 Then ``cutadapt -g GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA ...``